submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 Verify that all dependencies are up to date before branch cutting at the first release candidate.
 See the [CI Maintenance docs](../building-testing/ci-maintenance) for details about versions that must be manually maintained.

+### Checking for dependent PRs

+Before starting the release process, check the corresponding release issue for dependent PRs or issues;
+these are PRs which are supposed to be reviewed, and issues which are supposed to be addressed, before the release starts.

 ## Automated Release Creation Process

 Most of the release can be done in a series of mostly-automated steps.
 After each step, a Pull Request is sent with the correct YAML